 7. Ancient History, Asian History, Medieval Indian and Religions

 8. Japanese Literature, Suicide and Death in Modern Japan

 13. Korean Popular Culture, Traditions, and Arts

 14. American Studies, Asian Studies, and Black Asian Studies

 17. Women's Studies and Feminism in Asia Culture

 20. Racial Equality, Health Disparity, and Income Disparity

 PowerPoint Presentations: The conference room is equipped with a laptop, a digital projector and a projector screen.
 The laptop is set up for PowerPoint presentations. presenters are asked to save their presentations in a compatible format.
 There is a 25-minute limit per presentation.

-The conference welcomes proposals from experts in Asian studies, social sciences, scholars, academics, consultants, professional researchers, independent scholars, practitioners, artists, post-docs and graduate students in liberal arts programs, humanities, interdisciplinary studies, social sciences, sociology, and history.
+The conference welcomes proposals from experts in Asian studies, social sciences, scholars, academics, consultants, professional researchers, independent scholars, practitioners, artists, post-docs and graduate students.
 We also welcome case studies, work-in-progress reports, or proposals in order to generate discussion and feedback in any of the conference topic areas.

 Notification of Acceptance: With in one week of submission time.